MaterializeInc/materialize/doc/user/content/sql/create-source/_index.md

 ## Conceptual framework

 Sources represent connections to resources outside Materialize that it can read data from.
-For more information, see [API Components:
+For more information, see [Key Concepts:
-Sources](../../overview/api-components#sources).
+Sources](../../overview/key-concepts/#sources).

 ## Types of sources